 The Special Interest Group (SIG) for hematopoietic cell transplant (HCT) survivorship provides a national and international forum for the exchange of ideas, educational initiatives, research agenda setting, conducting collaborative research and dissemination on issues of importance surrounding survivorship in HCT.

-Membership in the Survivorship SIG is open to any ASBMT member.
-Non-ASBMT members can join under special circumstances.
+Membership in the Survivorship SIG is open to any ASTCT member.
+Non-ASTCT members can join under special circumstances.
 Diverse representation is preferred, including, but not limited to: physicians, allied health professionals, researchers, social workers, nurses, administrators, governmental and private payer team members, patients, and patient advocates.
-If you would like to join the SIG, it is encouraged that you be a member of the ASBMT.
-If you are already a member of ASBMT, send an email to email@example.com to join this SIG.
+If you would like to join the SIG, it is encouraged that you be a member of the ASTCT.
+If you are already a member of ASTCT, send an email to firstname.lastname@example.org to join this SIG.